bradleyboyuyang/Trading-System/README.md

   - `inquiryservice`: read in user inquiry data, interact with connectors and deal with inquiries

 - Other components
-  - `products`: define the class for the trading products, can be treasury bonds, interest rate swaps, future, commodity, or any user-defined product object
+  - `products`: define the class for the trading products, which can be treasury bonds, interest rate swaps, future, commodity, or any user-defined product object
-  - `historicaldataservice`: a last-step service that listens to position service, risk service, execution service, streaming service, and inquiry service; persist objects it receives and saves the data into database (usually data centers, KDB database, etc)
+  - `historicaldataservice`: a last-step service that listens to position service, risk service, execution service, streaming service, and inquiry service; persist objects it receives and saves the data into a database (usually data centers, KDB database, etc)
   - `utils`: time displayer, data generator, and risk calculator

 - Data and results

-  - `data`: data source for price data, orderbook updates, user inquiries, and trade data, can be replaced by other connectivity source (a database, socket, etc)
+  - `data`: data source for price data, orderbook updates, user inquiries, and trade data, can be replaced by other connectivity sources (a database, socket, etc)

   - `res`: results published by the system, including processed queries, executed orders, positions, risk monitor, data streaming, and GUI output.

 ## Note
 The trading system is designed to be scalable, extensible, and maintainable.
-Multi-threading and asynchronous programming ensures low-latency, high-throughput, and high-performance.
+Multi-threading and asynchronous programming ensure low-latency, high throughput, and high-performance.
 The system is also designed to be modularized, with each service component being independent and loosely coupled with others.
-New trading products can be added into `products.hpp`, new services, listeners, connectors can all be easily added and integrated into the whole system.
+New trading products can be added into `products.hpp`, new services, listeners, and connectors can all be easily added and integrated into the whole system.